adrianerrea/HomeMade-Photocell-Arduino/README.md

 ## Demo

-In the repository you can watch a little demo of the kit working
+In the repository you can watch a little demo of the kit working.

 ## Conclusions and Improvements